cfonze/learn-fastai/README.md

 ## Launching and using a Jupyter Notebook server

-Use the ```launch-jupyter-server.sh``` shell script.
+Activate the Anaconda environment ```conda activate learn-fastai``` then use the ```launch-jupyter-server.sh``` shell script.
 The script launches a LSF job which executes the ```jupyter-server-job.sh``` shell script on the node chosen by LSF.
 Once the job launches, use the LSF ```bpeek``` command to get the output of the job which has the jupyter server url.
 Use the browser on your local system to point to that url.